kurtekat/shaiya-episode-6/sdev/README.md

 | 0x16021200    | No           |
 | 0x16032100    | No           |

+## Perfect Lapisian Cube

+Use item 101101 to activate the window.
+There is no item effect.
+See system message 510 for more information.

 # Notes

 This section will document some things that may be of interest.
 Some of the notes are based on modifications.